MrPocketsss/western-states/README.md

+# To build

+`npm install` or `yarn` to add packages.

+This package uses a postgres database hosted locally in docker.
+To maintain the data, change the DATABASE_URL in the string as appropriate.

+`yarn dev` to start dev server

+`yarn generate` in another terminal to create generated types from schema

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).